Toddlers are busy little people, and sometimes they can seem to be living on air - but how much does your toddler really need to eat?

-Toddlers and children are very good at self-regulating the amount of food they eat.
-They’ll usually eat all they need for growth and development, even if it doesn't seem much to you!
+Toddlers and children are very good at regulating the amount of food they eat.
+When left to their own devices, these clever clogs will usually eat all they need for healthy growth and development, even if it doesn't seem like very much to you!

-The average toddler needs 95 kcal per kg of body weight (adults need only 30-35 kcal per kg body weight) so they need a high-energy diet with more good-quality calories per spoonful.
-Every bite really does count.
+The average toddler needs to eat an impressive 95 kcal per kg of body weight (as opposed to us adults, who need only 30-35 kcal per kg).
+The catch is that their stomachs are only a third the size of an adult's.
+This means it's important to offer them a high-energy diet with more good-quality calories per spoonful - every bite really does count!

 Sometimes they’ll eat more, sometimes less

-If you are at all concerned about your toddler's weight, it’s best to speak to your doctor or health visitor before making any changes to their diet.
-They’ll be able to check their weight and their height and plot it against standard growth charts.
-It would be a good idea to take your toddler’s health record along with you so that they can check these measurements against their previous growth measurements.
+If you're at all concerned about your toddler's weight, it’s best to speak to your doctor or health visitor before making any dietary changes.
+A healthcare professional will be able to check your child's weight and height and plot this against a standard growth chart.
+(It's a good idea to bring your toddler’s health record to the appointment, too, so your doctor can check these measurements against your child's previous growth.)